Bow tie

-A bow tie or dicky bow /boʊ/ is a type of neckwear, distinguishable from a necktie because it does not drape down the shirt placket, but is tied just underneath a winged collar.
+A bow tie or dicky bow /boʊ/ is a type of neckwear, distinguishable from a necktie because it does not drape down the shirt placket, but is tied just underneath a collar.
 A modern bow tie is tied using a common shoelace knot, which is also called the bow knot for that reason.
 It consists of a ribbon of fabric tied around the collar of a shirt in a symmetrical manner so that the two opposite ends form loops.

 There are generally three types of bow ties: the pre-tied, the clip-on, and the self-tie.
 Pre-tied bow ties are ties in which the distinctive bow is sewn onto a band that goes around the neck and clips to secure.
 Some "clip-ons" dispense with the band altogether, instead clipping straight to the collar.
 The traditional bow tie, consisting of a strip of cloth that the wearer has to tie by hand, is also known as a "self-tie", "tie-it-yourself", or "freestyle" bow tie.

 Bow ties may be made of any fabric material, but most are made from silk, polyester, cotton, or a mixture of fabrics.
 Some fabrics (e.g., wool or velvet) are much less common for bow ties than for ordinary four-in-hand neckties.